stdevPavelmc/mailad/AD_Requirements.md

-# Active Directory requirements for this tool
+# Active Directory Requirements For This Tool

 As we mentioned earlier, this tool trust you has a well configured active directory server and has admin access to it.